 - 1 to 1 1/2 teaspoons mild curry powder

 - 1 cup full cream or evaporated milk (lower fat)

 - Chili powder to taste, if desired

 Place peeled pumpkin, potatoes, onion, curry powder and stock in a large slow cooker.
 Season with salt and pepper.
 Cook until vegetables are tender.
 Turn off the heat and allow to cool.
-Using a food processor or stick blender, process until smooth.
-Stir through the cream and chili powder (if desired).
+Process until smooth using a food processor or a stick blender, Stir through the cream and chili powder (if desired).

 Tip 2: Cook with gas